Spasman/rcon_example/README.md

 "EventID": The enum ID of the RCON event.

 server_startup:
 Triggers when the server starts.
+Although I'm not sure if it's possible to receive..
 No additional JSON data.

 server_shutdown: